MAIN SERVICE: 9:30 AM SUNDAYS

 Based on fair trade principles, Bright Solutions aims to equip women of all ages with life skills and relational skills as well as access to a self-supporting trade and sustainable income.

 Chatswood Church of Christ (CCoC) has now met and admired the third member of the Atwood team going to Vanuatu with Church Missionary Society.
 Joel taught us over two Sundays from the book of Jonah.
 What a feast!
 Hosea and his parents Tiffanie and Joel have our continuing prayers.
-They are currently in Vanuatu and settling in.
-May God grant them smooth transition as they grasp correctly the culture, undertake language learning and witness to the saving power of the Lord Jesus Christ.
+They are currently in Vanuatu and expecting a second child mid-year.
+May God grant them every blessing as they grasp correctly the culture, undertake language learning and witness to the saving power of the Lord Jesus Christ.
 We are looking to support them in a similar way to the education funding given to the Tan Family Beijing.

 On 28th August Thelma Barnard who served 30 years as a missionary in Taiwan preached here.
 Those who steadily save coins for Vietnam (Bright Solutions) recently added to that worthy ministry's work.
 Fiona has had to deal with civic authorites following a burglary.
 She is preparing for a local showing of the ladies' sewn toys in Ho Chi Minh City.
 Have you seen the cloth book about Going to Hospital?
 See the website: www.brightsolutionsvietnam.com